Chess-Spyder/pgn4people-poc-demo/docs/status_and_to_dos.md

 # Status and To-Dos

+* 7/26/2022, v.1.2.3
+    * Replaced chess.svg.board() to render the chess board on the variations-table page with [cm-chessboard](https://github.com/shaack/cm-chessboard)

 * 7/24/2022, v.1.2.2
     * Create new route `/experimental` as a test bed for the incorporation of [cm-chessboard](https://github.com/shaack/cm-chessboard)
     * Begin incorporation of [cm-chessboard](https://github.com/shaack/cm-chessboard), implementing the simplest example [Simple chessboards, view only](https://shaack.com/projekte/cm-chessboard/examples/simple-boards.html), which has clearly exposed FEN strings.
 Should be a simple matter to replace chess.svg.board with this.